Waste Wise Education

 This will be achieved through the implementation of waste education programmes, experience-based learning methods, and educational toolkits in schools.
 These tools will take into consideration the city and national waste management policy or any relevant local/national framework as well as the cultural and social context.

 As part of WWEdu 19 innovative educational practices have been identified and are presented in factsheets.
-You can find them in the Resources section of the website here.
+You can find them in the Good Practices section of the website here.